-Parameters solution - must contain the input values only, gets modified outputs - If not None, they are just checked if possible, based on provides, and scream if not.
+Parameters solution - must contain the input values only, gets modified execute (named\inputs, outputs=None, \, method=None) → graphtik.network.Solution

-• named_inputs - A maping of names -> values that must contain at least the compulsory inputs that were specified when the plan was built (but cannot enforce that!).
-Cloned, not modified.
+- named\inputs A maping of names -> values that must contain at least the compulsory inputs that were specified when the plan was built (but cannot enforce that!).
+Cloned, not modified. - outputs If not None, they are just checked if possible, based on provides, and scream if not.